MichaelTague/cs50-python/project/README.md

     python project.py

 The user is asked to answer three (or four) of the following related to an amortizing monthly paid loan.
-E.g.:
+Example:

             Principal Amount: 12000
           Interest per Annum: 9.5